-- When the child is developmentally ready. - There must be space available in a classroom and on the days requested.
+- When the child meets the required age. - When the child is developmentally ready. - There must be space available in a classroom and on the days requested.
 If space is not available in a classroom or on the days requested, the child's name will be placed on an in-center waiting list. - Infants and toddlers are encouraged to remain in classrooms for at least 9 months before transitioning to a new classroom.